We hope the following information will be useful to you in preparing for and during your trip.

 Shopping: Israel is famous for its skin-care products made from mineral-rich Dead Sea mud, silver jewelry, diamonds, glass, art, leather coats, painted tiles, embroidery, religious items and antiques.
 There are countless opportunities for shopping in Israel in the shopping centers, as well as in the colorful markets, annual bazaars, street malls, and shops in the large cities – all of which offer attractive imported and locally-made items.
 Most stores are open from Sunday to Thursday between 9:00 in the morning and 7:00 in the evening.
 Stores that close for a break between 2:00 and 4:00 in the afternoon have a sign with their hours posted on the door.
 In some cities, stores are closed on Tuesday afternoons.

 Time difference: Israel is 7, 8, 9 and 10 hours ahead of Eastern, Central, Mountain and Pacific Time, respectively.

 Tips: General tips to porters at the hotel and waiters at the restaurants are included.
 It is customary to leave small change for restroom attendants, during your en route stops, and also at the café’s when consuming a beverage or snack.
+Tips for waiters, taxi drivers, etc. are usually 10-15%.
 What is not included is the tip to guides and driver.
-The suggested guidelines are $5 per person per day for the guides and $3 per person per day for the driver.
+The suggested guidelines are $5 per person per day for the tour leader/guide and $3 per person per day for the driver.

 Transportation: When taking public transportation, please be sure to put anything valuable in a safe place, out of reach of pickpockets that thrive in any large, tourist-filled city.
 You may wish to make a copy of your passport to have with you and leave the original at the hotel.